rise-tools/rise-tools/docs/docs/guides/actions-events.md

 }
 ```

+When you pass a function as a prop, we wrap it with `event()` automatically.
-Note: the above example is equivalent to:
+So the above example is equivalent to:

 ```tsx
 function UI() {